peridio/docs/src/docs/cli/releases/create.md

           NOTE: 1 is a special value in that it represents 100% and once a release is updated to this value, the phase value can never be changed again.

           A release with a phase_value not equal to 1 is considered "phased".

-          NOTE: There can only ever be a single release that is phased at a time within a cohort.
-Because of this, if there is already a phased release, it must be "completed" by setting the phase to 1.

       --previous-release-prn <PREVIOUS_RELEASE_PRN>
           The PRN of the release you wish to create this release after.